 Since 1865 the College has been preparing women and men to serve their towns, cities, and neighbourhoods as ministers and community leaders.
 Women and men who have had a vision to transform lives through the grace and good news of Jesus.

-Graduates have a history of serving as chaplains, as epitomized by John Weir Foote, who served in WWII and was awarded the Victoria Cross, the first awarded to a Canadian chaplain.
+Graduates have served as chaplains, as epitomized by John Weir Foote, who served in WWII and was awarded the Victoria Cross, the first awarded to a Canadian chaplain.
 The College is one of the three theological colleges of The Presbyterian Church in Canada.
 Students benefit from an ecumenical arrangement as part of the Montreal School of Theology (MST), the oldest North American ecumenical consortium of three theological colleges: Diocesan College (Anglican), The Presbyterian College, and the United Theological College.
 The College is affiliated with the Faculty of Religious Studies of McGill University, which provides the College’s students with a rigorous academic program.

 While most of its graduates have gone on to serve congregations within Canada and around the world, others have chosen ministries in chaplaincy, politics, academia and business.